Spotting the early signs of dementia

 - Increasing difficulties with tasks and activities that require concentration and planning

-- Changes in personality and mood
+- Changes in behaviour and mood

 - Difficulty finding the right words